john314thegeekygenius/logical/README.md

 Please don't use this.
 It's not any good yet, and I don't think I'll ever finish it.

-But if you really want, install npm and host it with `http-server` or somthing idk.
+But if you really want, install npm and host it with `http-server` or something idk.

 Why would you use a logic simulator written in Javascript for cry'in out loud!?!